kiran-brahma/dante-astro-theme/src/content/journal/startup-business-knowledge-and-titbits.md

   - As a new firm, focus on reducing barriers to ensure faster adoption.
   - For big firms with a loyal customer base, it may be necessary to force some changes in customer behavior, as this can lead to increased loyalty and adoption.
 For example, Apple's removal of the headphone jack in iPhone and USB-C port for Laptops

-Refer to my blog post on [Validating Business Ideas](/posts/a-simple-guide-for-validating-new-business-ideas) for more indepth understanding
+Refer to my blog post on [Validating Business Ideas](/posts/a-simple-guide-for-validating-new-business-ideas) for more in depth understanding

 ## Understanding Competition